zahidaz/jezail/README.md

 # Jezail Android Pentesting Toolkit

-Jezail is a **powerful, all-in-one Android APK** that **runs entirely on your rooted device**, providing comprehensive pentesting capabilities without needing external tools or a PC.
+Jezail is a powerful, **all-in-one Android APK** that runs entirely on your rooted device, providing comprehensive pentesting capabilities without needing external tools or a PC.
 It transforms your Android phone or tablet into a fully autonomous security testing platform with a rich set of features accessible through an embedded web UI served locally from the device.

-With Jezail, everything happens *from within Android* - no complicated setups, no dependency on external hosts,exi deep system access and dynamic analysis powered by a bundled REST API and an interactive Flutter-based web interface.
+With Jezail, everything happens from within Android—no complicated setups, no dependency on external hosts, with deep system access and dynamic analysis powered by a bundled REST API and an interactive Flutter-based web interface.

+Download the latest debug build from https://github.com/zahidaz/jezail/releases.

 ## Documentation Overview